Robustness of the pathwise structure of fluctuations in stochastic homogenization: Main results and structure of the proof

 \end{lem}

-Our general strategy for the proof of Proposition~\ref{prop:scaling} and Theorem~\ref{th:main} consists in estimating the weighted norm of the functional derivatives of $J_0^\e(\F)$ and of $E^\e(f,g)$.
+Our general strategy for the proof of Proposition~\ref{prop:scaling} and Theorem~\ref{th:main} consists in estimating the weighted norm~\eqref{e.operator-norm} of the functional derivatives of $J_0^\e(\F)$ and of $E^\e(f,g)$.
 The following lemma provides a useful representation formula for these functional derivatives.
 This is a continuum version of~\cite[Lemma~3.2]{DGO1}.
-By scaling, it is enough to consider $\e=1$, and we write for simplicity $J_0:=J_0^1$ and $E:=E^1$. \begin{lem}[Representation formulas] For all $f\in C^\infty_c(\R^d)^d$, let $u:=u_1$ denote the solution of~\eqref{eq:first-def-ups} (with $\e=1$), let $\bar u$ denote the solution of~\eqref{eq:first-def-ubar-intro}, and define the two-scale expansion error $w_{f}:=u-(1+\phi_i\nabla_i)\bar u$.
+By scaling, it is enough to consider $\e=1$, and we write for simplicity $J_0:=J_0^1$ and $E:=E^1$. \begin{lem}[Representation formulas] Let the coefficient field $\Aa$ be Gaussian with parameter $\beta>0$.
+For all $f\in C^\infty_c(\R^d)^d$, let $u:=u_1$ denote the solution of~\eqref{eq:first-def-ups} (with $\e=1$), let $\bar u$ denote the solution of~\eqref{eq:first-def-ubar-intro}, and define the two-scale expansion error $w_{f}:=u-(1+\phi_i\nabla_i)\bar u$.
 Then, for all $\F\in C^\infty_c(\R^d)^{d\times d}$,

 and for all $g\in C^\infty_c(\R^d)^d$,

 where the auxiliary fields $S=(S_i)_{i=1}^d$, $r$, and $R=(R_{i})_{i=1}^d$ are the Lax-Milgram solutions in~$\R^d$ of